puru-parthasarathy/puru-parthasarathy.github.io/_pages/about.md

 Research Background
 ======
-My doctoral degree is in operations research.
-I've been working on research and industry problems mainly in the area of finance for the past few years.
-Some are more shareable than the others, for varied reasons.
-I've also written software for wall-street banks, buy-side hedge funds and high frequency market makers in the recent past.
+My doctoral degree is in IEOR (Industrial Engineering and Operations Research).
+I've been working on research and industry problems mainly at the intersection of IEOR and finance for the past few years.
+Some are more shareable than the others.
+I've also worked for the US Federal government, written software for wall-street banks, buy-side hedge funds and high frequency market makers in the recent past.
 I've created this space where I plan to share current and further work that my collaborators and I plan to do.
 In addition to operations research and the study of financial markets, I am also interested in computer science pedagogy.
 I am also deeply interested in the theory and practice of Indian classical music (primarily carnatic).

 For more info